 - Bottom line: Is Citi® / AAdvantage® Platinum Select® World Elite™ Mastercard® right for you?

 Like most travel rewards cards, the Citi® / AAdvantage® Platinum Select® World Elite™ Mastercard® card offers a pretty generous sign-up bonus.
-For a limited time, new cardholders can earn 60,000 AAdvantage® bonus miles after they make $3,000 in purchases within the first three months of opening an account.
-As an added bonus, Citi waives the $95 annual fee for the first year.
+For a limited time, new cardholders will earn 50,000 AAdvantage® bonus miles after making $2,500 in purchases within the first 3 months of account opening.
+But note that the card has an annual fee of $0 intro, then $99 after first year.

-Even after you’ve collected the bonus, you’ll earn two AAdvantage® miles for every dollar spent on American Airlines purchases — including tickets and in-flight purchases such as food, beverages and headsets — and one mile for every dollar spent on other purchases.
+Even after you’ve collected the bonus, you’ll earn two AAdvantage® miles for every $1 spent on American Airlines purchases — including tickets and in-flight purchases such as food, beverages and headsets — and two miles for every $1 spent at gas stations and restaurants.
 If you travel a lot — and tend to fly exclusively on American Airlines — you can rack up some serious miles.

 - Preferred boarding on American Airlines domestic flights.

 - One free checked bag on domestic American Airlines flights for you and up to four companions traveling on the same reservation.
-Most flights charge $25 for the first checked bag, so checking a bag on just a few domestic flights per year can make up for the card’s $95 annual fee.
+Domestic flights can charge $30 for the first checked bag, so checking a bag on just a few domestic flights per year can make up for the card’s ongoing annual fee.

-- A 25 percent discount on in-flight food and beverage purchases on American Airlines flights.
+- A 25% discount on in-flight food and beverage purchases on American Airlines flights.

 - No foreign transaction fees.